 We strongly recommend supplemental insurance (our webpage) to cover medical evacuation.

-If traveling with prescription medication, check with the Qatari customs authority on proper procedures for traveling with prescription medication and/or the Ministry of Public Health about what drugs are allowed.
+If traveling with prescription medication, check with the Qatari customs authority on traveling proper procedures for traveling with prescription medication and/or the Ministry of Public Health about what drugs are allowed.

 Always carry your prescription medication in original packaging with your doctor’s prescription.